Visit our travel agent friends at MEI Travel

 Wonder of the Seas

-While the size of a cruise ship is not the end-all be-all statistic that defines a ship from another, it is certainly a metric many people pay attention to, especially from a marketing perspective.
+While the size of a cruise ship is not the end-all-be-all statistic that defines one ship from another, it is certainly a metric many people pay attention to, especially from a marketing perspective.
+In fact, some of the biggest cruise ships in the world are Royal Caribbean ships.

-So whether you have a passing interest in knowing how big each ship is in Royal Caribbean's fleet, or want to prove your friend wrong that you know which ship is the biggest, here is a look at all the Royal Caribbean cruise ships by size.
+So whether you have a passing interest in knowing how big each ship is in Royal Caribbean's fleet, or want to prove your friend wrong that you know which ship is the biggest, here is a look at all the Royal Caribbean cruise ships ranked from biggest to smallest.

 Royal Caribbean ships by size